sculptures • permaculture • primitive technology • kayaking • links • index • about

 To cure sil-nylons slipperiness:

 • To give your sleeping bag or pad something to grip to, you'll have to apply 100% silicone to the floor when the tent is set up (silicone is the only thing that'll adhere to sil-nylon).
 This can be done by applying the silicone from a caulking gun or squeeze tube in lines approx 6" apart and perpendicular to the length of your sleeping bag or in zigzags as shown in the photo to the right.
 It doesn't take much so keep the beads of silicone small and thin to save weight.
 I have found an area 2' x 4' per person to be sufficient.
-Another method is to mix approximatly two parts silicone to three parts low-odor mineral spirits or Coleman fuel and paint it on solid or in lines.
+Another, and less visible method is to mix approximatly two parts silicone to three parts low-odor mineral spirits or Coleman fuel and paint it on solid or in lines.

 Bivy bags